Online Bachelor of Science in Family & Human Development

 Family and human development courses

-As a student of human development and family studies, you can explore courses with concepts ranging from personal growth in human relationships to infant and toddler development.
-Coursework in the program will help you gain knowledge in human development and family dynamics while acquiring related skills in writing, diversity awareness, interpersonal communication and statistics.
-A wide range of electives means you can customize your educational journey to align with your personal and professional goals.
-Featured courses include:
+Courses in this program explore concepts ranging from personal growth in human relationships to infant and toddler development.
+Coursework will help you gain knowledge in human development and family dynamics while acquiring related skills in writing, diversity awareness, interpersonal communication and statistics.
+With a wide range of electives to choose from, you can customize your educational journey to align with your personal and professional goals.

 FAS 201: Careers in Family and Human Development

-FAS 370: Family Ethnic and Cultural Diversity (SB & C)
+FAS 370: Family Ethnic and Cultural Diversity (CIVI OR SB & C)

 CDE 430: Infant and Toddler Development in the Family (SB)